rvdvorak/weather_board/README.md

 ```

 ### 5. Set up environment variables
-Create a file named `.env` (without extension) with the following structure:
+Create a file named `.env` (no extension) in the WeatherBoard project root directory with the following contents:
 ```
 DJANGO_DEBUG=True
 DJANGO_KEY=********